bpteague/python-novice-gapminder/_episodes/11-lists.md

 ~~~
 {: .output}

+*    sometimes useful to start with an empty list, append as you go along
 *   `append` is a *method* of lists.
     *   Like a function, but tied to a particular object.
 *   Use `object_name.method_name` to call methods.